Best Wood for Laser Cutting and Engraving

 The age-old practice of wood cutting has transformed with the advent of laser cutters.
 But can lasers handle every wood type as easily as mechanical tools?
 The answer is nuanced.
 Each wood type has different characteristics and behaves differently when it interacts with a laser.

 This article aims to introduce you to the best wood for laser cutting and engraving.
-We’ll share factors you need to look into before choosing a wood.
-Then, we have great preparation tips for laser cutting and engraving wood.
+We’ll also share factors you need to look into before choosing a wood.

 In This Article